-Courtney earned a B.A. in Literature from the University of California, Santa Cruz, a Master's in Comparative Literature from the Sorbonne Nouvelle in Paris, and a Doctorate in English from the University of Oxford.
-She has also completed professional courses in video, radio journalism and new media.
+Courtney holds a B.A. in Literature from the University of California, Santa Cruz, a Master's in Comparative Literature from the Sorbonne Nouvelle in Paris, and a Doctorate in English from the University of Oxford.
+She has also completed professional courses in video, radio journalism, and digital media.

 - Courtney is co-author of the 2012 Michelin Green Guide to Northern France and the Paris Region.

 - She has been interviewed by outlets including BBC Radio, ABC (Australian Public Radio) and Nat Geo Traveller UK as an authority on Parisian culture and tourism.